charliecalvert/CloudNotes/Assignments/OnlinePresence.md

 To use the cloud properly, you must have a public presence in the cloud.
 As a rule, I would say that most people who fear developing a public presence in the cloud exaggerate the importance of the threats they face.
 However, there are real threats in the cloud, and one of the main goals in this course is to teach you to use the cloud in a safe, secure and public spirited manner.
 To get started, you must begin actually participating in a carefully chosen set of cloud services.

+##Turn it In

+When you complete this assignment, press the submit button and enter the URL for your Google Drive folder, as described below.

 ## Should I Use a Mobile Device or a Desktop PC?

 I use my desktop for tasks like those described here.
 However, it is possible to complete many of them on a mobile device.
 Please feel free to try, and if it becomes too frustrating, switch to the desktop.
 I have chosen these cloud applications because they are useful additions to mobile devices.
 That does not mean, however, that you have to set up the accounts on those devices.

-## What Account Should I Use for Services like Google or Twitter?
+## What Account Should I Use?

+Some of you may already have accounts for services like Google or Twitter.
+Should you use that account in this class?

 Privacy is a personal subject.
 If you already have an account with any of the services we will use in this class, and you don't feel comfortable using that same account for your class activities, then I recommend creating a second account with that service.
 Some cloud services, such as Twitter, are very public.
 What you publish on Twitter for this class will likely be seen by your friends who use Twitter, and vice versa.
 Some people aren't bothered by this, others find it upsetting.

 **NOTE**: *It is possible to do some things in private on Twitter, and there are valid scenarios for doing so.
 Nevertheless, this class will focus on the public interface to Twitter.
 Please provide an address of a Twitter account that you do not mind using publicly, without restrictions.
 That may be an existing account you already own, or you may want to create a new account.*